-When applying for a job, you should use a combination of hard and soft skills to convince the recruiter that you are the right fit.
-Hard skills are measurable; they are specific to the job role.
-Meanwhile, soft skills are more vague and apply to all professions.
+When applying for a job, you should use a combination of hard and soft skills to convince the recruiter you’re the right fit.
+But what are hard skills vs. soft skills?
+Hard skills are measurable and are often specific to the job or industry.
+Meanwhile, soft skills are typically vague and apply to more professions.

-Having one or the other is not going to cut it in the current competitive job market.
+Unfortunately, having one or the other isn’t going to cut it in the current competitive job market.
 Recruiters and hiring managers are looking for well-rounded employees who can bring both tangible and intangible skills to the table.

 What Are Hard Skills?